yaseminbridges/pheval.ai_marrvel/README.md

 1. The name of the Runner class in `src/pheval_template/runner.py` should be changed.
 2. Once the name of the Runner class has been customised, line 15 in `pyproject.toml` should also be changed to match the class name, then run `poetry lock` and `poetry install`

+The runner you give on the CLI will then change to the name of the runner class.